Homestuck126/bns-java-client/bns-auto-folder-attest/doc/bns-auto-folder-attest_en.md

 > chmod u+x mvnw
 ```

-Execute the program and Enter the private key and PIN code.
-BNS auto folder attest will use PIN code to encrypt your private key and store in `.itm.encrypted.private.key`.
+Execute the program and enter the private key and PIN code.
+BNS auto folder attest will use the PIN code to encrypt your private key and store in `.itm.encrypted.private.key`.
-After the first time you executing the code, the BNS auto folder attest will ask you to enter the PIN code to unlock your private key.
+After the first time you execute the code, the BNS auto folder attest will ask you to enter the PIN code to unlock your private key.
 Private Key : Export from you MetaMask Account
-PIN code : At least 8 character or number
+PIN code : At least 8 characters or numbers

 ```shell
 > ./mvnw.cmd clean package -DskipTests